padrinobook/padrinobook/02-01-creating-a-new-application.md

 this.

 Remember when we created the *page-controller* with `padrino g controller page`?
 Thereby, Padrino created a corresponding spec file *spec/app/controller/page_controller_spec.rb* which has the following content:

 {: lang="ruby" }
+    require 'spec_helper'

+    describe "PageController" do
+      before do
+        get "/"
+      end

+      it "returns hello world" do
+        last_response.body.should == "Hello World"
+      end
+    end

+Let's update that file and write some basic tests to make sure that everything is working as expected.
+Replace the specs in the file with the following code:

+{: lang="ruby" }